brian6484/CSKnowledge/Backend/Spring/database initialiser.md

 ## DB initialiser
 This inputs data **each time** application restarts so for a more permanent solution, we decided to input data straight into production db.
-We can do that via intellij DB extension tool or any other DB tool and make an insert sql query
+We can do that via intellij DB extension tool or any other DB tool and make an insert sql query instead of this because it is not efficient to load data into db each time our app runs

 ```java
 @Configuration